 POLICY RESEARCH LEADERSHIP

-Speaking at the 15th annual Global Conference in 2012, former President Bill Clinton said:
+Speaking at the 15th annual Global Conference,, former President Bill Clinton said:

 At the 2013 Global Conference, Milken was joined by Bill Gates, former British Prime Minister Tony Blair and the President of Rwanda, Paul Kagame, in bringing a new focus to progress in sub-Saharan Africa.